paezha/University-AI-Panel/README.md

 We also need to understand the goals of the organization that considers using the technology.
-When does it make sense for a university like McMaster to “integrate” AIs as part of the core mission of the organization, accounting for what the technology does for some people and what it does to others?
+When does it make sense for a university like McMaster to “integrate” AIs as part of its core mission, accounting for what the technology does for some people and what it does to others?

 Let us begin with the mission of McMaster as an institution of higher education.